-150. MECHANISM.--Minematics of machines, various examples of mechanism in machinery, geometry of motion of parts, velocity diagrams, various linkages, cam motions, toothed gearings, belt and chain drive, and the mechanism of machine tools.
+150. MECHANISM.--Kinematics of machines, various examples of mechanism in machinery, geometry of motion of parts, velocity diagrams, various linkages, cam motions, toothed gearings, belt and chain drive, and the mechanism of machine tools.
 Class discussion, and drawing board studies.
 Required in all Engineering courses, first semester, sophomore year.
 (7 units)

-152. MECHANISM AND VALVE GEARS.-Kinematics of ball and roller bearings.
-Valve gears as used on steam and internal combustion engines, including cams, plain slide valves, piston valves, double valves, Corliss valve, link motion, Walschaert gear and other special forms.
+152. VALVE GEARS AND GOVERNORS.-Valve gears as used on steam and internal combustion engines, including plain slide valves, piston valves, double ported valves, and those with riding cut off; reversing gears such as Stephenson, Walschaert, Joy, Marshall and Hackworth; poppet valve gears; governors for valve control, centrifugal and inertia types; governors for internal combustion engines and turbine governors.
+Recitation and drawing board studies.
 Required in Mechanical Engineering courses, first semester, junior year.
 (4 units)

-153. MACHINE DESIGN.-A critical study of the problems involved and the best methods of solution employed in designing various machines; the choice of material; the arrangement of members to insure accessibility; balancing of parts; distribution of material and design of bearing surfaces to insure greater durability at minimum cost.
+153. MACHINE DESIGN.-A critical study of the problems involved and the best method of solution employed in designing various machines, the choice of material, the arrangement of members to insure accessibility and ease of repair, distribution of material, the design of bearing surfaces and methods of lubrication to maintain oil film; the proportion of sliding surfaces to prevent uneven wear; calculations of machine fastenings and riveted joints, fly wheels and thick cylinders, shrinkage and forced fits; shafting and cranks for strength and stiffness with torsional or combined stresses; friction couplings, and brakes; spur, friction and helical gears, belts and ropes for power transmission; machine frames.
+Lectures, recitations and drawing board studies.
 Required in Electrical and Mechanical Engineering courses, second semester, junior year.
-(8 units),
+(8 units)